 Who Should Apply

-Students who are talented, self-initiated, and self-motived, who wish to pursue their own broad interdisciplinary interests through a unique education experience that requires collaboration across academic disciplines and perspectives should consider applying to this program.
+Students who are talented, self-initiated, and self-motivated, and who wish to pursue their own broad interdisciplinary interests through a unique education experience that requires collaboration across academic disciplines and perspectives should consider applying to this program.

 Who Should Not Apply

 Students interested in pursuing degrees in Biomedical Engineering (BME), Chemical Engineering (ChemE), and Environmental Engineering (EECE) may not be able to participate in the program due to specific track-based requirements in the Engineering Division.

 These students are invited to apply for Year Three of the Beyond Boundaries Program, which spans the student’s third and fourth years and includes a fourth year capstone experience.